Trust & governance

 Misuse risk

-Opaque models increase the chance that outputs are treated as authoritative when they should instead prompt human review.
+Opaque models increase the chance that outputs are treated as authoritative when they should instead trigger human review.

 Adoption reality